megatron-uk/PyRMenuGen/README.md

 ### RMENU

-If you have unpacked the standard release of RMENU to the './01/' sub directory, then you don't need to do anything else.
-Simply scanning the directories (via the `--scan` option) and creating the iso (via the `--iso` option) will do everything needed for RMENU to work.
+If you have unzipped the standard release of RMENU to the './01/' sub directory, then all you need to do is rename the file `./01/BIN/RMENU/0.BIN` to `./01/BIN/RMENU/RMENU.BIN`.

+Simply scanning the directories (via the `--scan` option) and creating the iso (via the `--iso` option) will do everything needed for RMENU to work and create you a `RMENU.ISO` file in the `./01/` directory.
 Remove the SD card after this, pop it in the Rhea/Phoebe board in the Saturn and it should just work.

 However.....

 ### Rmenu Kai

 Rmenu Kai is a much improved menu system.
-It is installed over the top of an unpacked RMENU './01/' sub directory, and only involves replacing the file `./01/BIN/RMENU/01.BIN` with the alternative `01.BIN` code as supplied in the Rmenu Kai zip file.
+It is installed over the top of an unpacked RMENU './01/' sub directory, and only involves copying in that projects `0.BIN` file TO `./01/BIN/RMENU/RMENUKAI.BIN` from the Rmenu Kai zip file.

+*Note: Rmenu Kai names this file 0.BIN; I suggest it is renamed to RMENUKAI.BIN so that it and the original RMENU code can coexist together.
+PyRMenuGen can choose to build either at run-time.*

 PyRMenuGen works exactly the same way after this, scanning folders and generating the ISO file.
 Removing the SD card and placing it in the Saturn should then load the alternative menu interface provided by Rmenu Kai instead of the old RMENU system.